admiral810/sql-challenge/README.md

-# sql-challenge
+# Mock Employee SQL DB
-Research project on employees of the corporation from the 1980s and 1990s
+Research project on employees of the mock up corporation from the 1980s and 1990s